Cancer Research UK logo.

 The main treatment options for DLBCL are:

-• chemotherapy Open a glossary item combined with steroids Open a glossary item and a targeted cancer drug Open a glossary item - doctors call this chemoimmunotherapy
+• combined with and a - doctors call this chemoimmunotherapy

 • chemotherapy to stop lymphoma spreading to your brain